codefellows-seattle-javascript-401d18/13-express-mongo/lab-michelle/README.md

-# API using Express
+# API using Express _and MongoDB_

 ## Description
-We get to use Express!
+We get to use Mongo DB!
 This API allows you to define and GET/PUT/POST/DELETE a toy object that has a name, description, and unique ID.
 Additionally, you can store that toy within the object that represents memory.
 Basically, we are practicing writing a router from scratch, instead of using Express - meaning we explicitly define what happens when we POST/PUT/GET/DELETE to this API.

 ## Getting Started